cfallah2k/Safe-Link/README.md

 - **Medical**: `SAFELINK_MED_2024` - Patient care and medical services
 - **NGO**: `SAFELINK_NGO_2024` - Community programs and outreach

+### 🧠 Smart User Detection System
+The platform automatically distinguishes between regular users and stakeholders through **intelligent code pattern recognition**:

+**Stakeholder Detection:**
+- System detects codes containing `'SAFE'` or `'LINK'` keywords
+- Automatically hides "create new code" option for stakeholders
+- Shows stakeholder-specific messaging and interface
+- Redirects to role-specific OTP authentication

+**Regular User Detection:**
+- Any code without `'SAFE'` or `'LINK'` keywords is treated as regular user
+- Shows "create new code" option for new users
+- Standard user interface and messaging
+- Access to main app features after authentication

+**Code Patterns:**
+- **Stakeholder Codes**: `SAFELINK_*_2024` format (e.g., `SAFELINK_ADMIN_2024`)
+- **Regular User Codes**: 8-character alphanumeric (e.g., `A1B2C3D4`)

+This smart detection allows the system to automatically adapt the interface based on what the user is typing, providing the appropriate experience for each user type without requiring manual selection.

 ### 📊 Dashboard Features
 - **Real-Time Data**: Live updates and monitoring
 - **Mobile Responsive**: Optimized for all screen sizes